andrew/ultimate-awesome/README.md

 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
+- [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-macos-apps](https://github.com/guyzyl/awesome-macos-apps) - Curated list of awesome macOS apps.
 - [awesome-polymarket-tools](https://github.com/harish-garg/awesome-polymarket-tools) - This list compiles the best Polymarket tools and resources for traders, developers, and researchers.